glouppe/info8006-introduction-to-ai/lecture9.md

 - Sampling: because of chance, you have to try things repeatedly.
 - Difficult: learning can be much harder than solving a known MDP.

+???

+There was a chicken, in some unknown MDP.
+The chicken wanted to maximise his reward.

 ---

 # Reinforcement learning